Gaurav1251/Devops_Tasks/Terraform/README.md

 **Each task has its own folder containing:**

-    README.md: Detailed instructions for performing the task. script.sh (if applicable): A script to automate parts of the task. demonstration.pdf (if applicable): Visual guide or demo of the task.
+    README.md: Detailed instructions for performing the task. script.tf : A script to automate parts of the task. demonstration.pdf (if applicable): Visual guide or demo of the task.

 **🚀 Tasks Overview**